There are advantages and disadvantages of different types of surgery for early breast cancer.

 - your breast might be mis-shapen or dimpled or unequal to the other one

 - you will need radiotherapy to the breast for about 3 weeks (some people may also need radiotherapy after a mastectomy)

 - radiotherapy can make you tired for a few months

-- if the cancer comes back some time afterwards, you won't be able to have radiotherapy and would need mastectomy
+- if the cancer comes back some time later, you won't be able to have radiotherapy again and would need a mastectomy

 Advantages of mastectomy